-But rather: Which one suits your riding style?
+Rather: Which one suits your riding style?

-👉 The Dyna feels more direct, the Softail more controlled.
+👉The Dyna feels more direct, the Softail more controlled.

-Riding feel: Why both feel so different
+Riding Feel: Why they feel so different

 As soon as you start riding, the difference is immediately noticeable.